adityavp99/PentaHack/README.md

 5. Run the notebook in the jupyternotebook environment
 6. To generate the output, please ensure that the entire video is run before encryption and decryption.

+### Front end design
+Due to the time constrains the front end of the application was not connected to the model.
+A [prototype](https://www.figma.com/proto/7EvAccI8axL4IwiPkb8yEc/Driving-AI?node-id=1-13&scaling=scale-down&page-id=0%3A1&starting-point-node-id=1%3A13) was design instead with base functionalities.
+A video denmostrating the flow of the app can be found in the repository.
+It can be accessed here: https://github.com/adityavp99/PentaHack/main/DrivingAI_APP.mp4

 ### Screenshot of the optical flow output
 ![screenshot](https://github.com/adityavp99/PentaHack/blob/main/outputs/image.png?raw=true)